C2SM/git-course/beginner/Exercise_5_remotes.md

 ### Add remote branch to local repository and make changes

 The remote repository has a branch called *updated_schedules*.
-Let's check out this branch to work on it.
+If there is no local branch with the same name, Git will automatically add the remote branch to your local repository when you switch to it.

 1. Switch to branch *updated_schedules*.